Zabuelis/IRC_ChatBot/document.md

 - Admin channel and admin commands.
 - Ability to mute users (only allowed for admin user).
 - Ability to shutdown the program, without leaving the IRC server (only allowed for admin user).

+## Missing Features
+- Narrative for LLM is not stored.
+- Specific topics for LLM are not present.

+## Program Workflow
+When the program is launched it first checks whether all required configuration files are present.
+After file validation the program tries to connect to a specified server through socket connection.
+If connection fails or is disrupted, at any time of the program execution, the program will attempt to reconnect to it 5 times with each time increased waiting timer.
+After establishing connection the program loads up required config files, creates semaphores, allocates shared memory, creates pipes and signal handling.
+After creating UNIX internals the program starts to fork.
+Each defined server in the config file channels.cfg gets its own "server listener" process, it handles writing to the joined channel.
+One "server reader" process is created which reads the socket input from the server and sends out the read buffer to "channel listener" processes.
+One process for response generation is created (uses OLLAMA), this process receives data from "channel listener" processes and returns generated LLM response.
+One process is created for admin channel, it handles defined admin commands, channel specifications are stored in admin.cfg file.
+Lastly one process for logging is created, it stores received data from the server and sent data from the chat bot in a file which can be found inside logs/chat.log.
+If a signal for shutting down is received, the program kills all of the forked processes, frees allocated resources, closes file descryptors and shuts down.

 ## UNIX Internals